NicolasPce/P5-Like-Diamonds-in-the-Skaggle/README.md

 # P5-Like-Diamonds-in-the-Skaggle

 ### Objective:
-The objective of the is to find the best prediction for the price of diamonds given a data set with their features
+The objective of the is to find the best prediction for the price of diamonds given a data set with their features.
+And then submit in Kaggle: https://www.kaggle.com/c/diamonds-datamad1021-rev/overview

 ### Content:
-You will find in this repo the Jupyter Notebook that contains de cleaning of the data set and the test od the differents regressions.
+You will find in this repo the Jupyter Notebook that contains de cleaning of the data set and the test of the differents regressions.
-And also de PPT slide, for the presentation.
+And also de PPT for the presentation.

 ### Methods